tapdevdk/FastAPI-Example/README.md

 This is an example repo for creating a FastAPI application, using their "Bigger Application" structure as a template and then made into a more functional application with postgres, docker etc.

-The repo have been created in relation to an interview with a company called "Magenta".

 Contents:

 * Install for development